Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/04_references.rst

     Isn't this approach inefficient?

-At the machine instruction level, all that a processor can do is:

-- copy contents of specified memory to other memory
-- copy value specified in the instruction to specified memory

-So in short, everything that the processor does is based on copying data between memory cells.
+At the machine instruction level, everything that the processor does is based on copying data between memory cells and/or registers.
 These copies are one of the fastest operations.

 Lifetime of local objects is related to the existence of current stack frame.
 If a function would like to modify an object that lives in a different frame, it needs to know where exactly that object is stored.
-In such case the object will not be copied but its memory address will be.
-However the function works, something must be copied - either the data itself or memory address of the data.
+In such case the object will not be copied into the frame but its memory address will be. **However the function works, something must be copied - either the data itself or memory address of the data.** For lightweight types (described more precisely later) it's more efficient to copy the data than to use any indirect mechanism.

 References
 ##########